tiptenbrink/thesis/finalpresentation.md

 Proofs are then a huge sequence of mini-claims.
 All these mini-claims together should then imply the main claim: that the problem is unsatisfiable or optimal.

-A proof checker than needs to do two things:
+A proof checker then needs to do two things:
 - Check that every mini-claim is true
 - Check that all mini-claims being true imply the main claim